 She loved her puppy fondly named Neno “Winky” Smith.

-Mrs. Smith was preceded in death by her parents; husband, Clifton Theodore Smith; two brothers, D. C. May Sr. and Caszell “Joe” May Jr.; and one sister, Georgia Pace.
+Mrs. Smith was preceded in death by her parents; and husband, Clifton Theodore Smith.

-Survivors include three daughters, Tracee Tamiko Smith, Crystal Nicole Cook and husband, Tracy and Erin Cliff Ugboaja and husband, Kanayo, all of Fayette; one step-son, Craig Durant Smith and wife, Marilyn, of Milwaukee; two step-daughters, Faith Darlene Brown of Vicksburg and Tonia Camille Smith of Milwaukee; 15 grandchildren, Montreal Frye, Latisthia Brown, Kanika Frye, La Toni Moore, Anthony Knox, Cornelius Smith, Caleb Smith, KeAunte Smith, Allen Smith, Joshua Smith, Kennedi Cook, Casey Cook, Maxwell Ugboaja, Darrell Ugboaja and Adanna Ugboaja; eight great-grandchildren; one great-great grandchild; three god-children, Naundra Heidelburg of Stockbridge, Ga., Melvin “Zookie” Roberts of Fayette and Anthony ‘”Dee” Tolliver of Lorman; best friend and bud, Vera Ballard of Fayette; and a number of nephews, nieces, other relatives and friends.
+Survivors include three daughters, Tracee Tamiko Smith, Crystal Nicole Cook and husband, Tracy and Erin Cliff Ugboaja and husband, Kanayo, all of Fayette; one step-son, Craig Durant Smith and wife, Marilyn, of Milwaukee; two step-daughters, Faith Darlene Brown of Vicksburg and Tonia Camille Smith of Milwaukee; two brothers, D.C.
+May Sr., of Greenville and Caszell “Joe” May Jr., of Ruleville, Miss.; 15 grandchildren, Montreal Frye, Latisthia Brown, Kanika Frye, La Toni Moore, Anthony Knox, Cornelius Smith, Caleb Smith, KeAunte Smith, Allen Smith, Joshua Smith, Kennedi Cook, Casey Cook, Maxwell Ugboaja, Darrell Ugboaja and Adanna Ugboaja; eight great-grandchildren; one great-great grandchild; three god-children, Naundra Heidelburg of Stockbridge, Ga., Melvin “Zookie” Roberts of Fayette and Anthony ‘”Dee” Tolliver of Lorman; best friend and bud, Vera Ballard of Fayette; and a number of nephews, nieces, other relatives and friends.

-Live plants may be delivered to the funeral.
+Live plants may be delivered to the funeral home.